-The New Jersey Department of Education maintains a staff of qualified mediators who are knowledgeable about special education laws and regulations.
-Mediators are selected from the staff list on a rotating basis.
+Mediators are not employed by the SEA.
+They are selected on a rotating basis.
 When a request for mediation is received, the next available mediator is assigned to conduct the mediation conference.

 Who may ask for mediation?

 Either you or the school district may ask for mediation if there is a disagreement.